marginal23326/Manga-Viewer/README.md

 - **Adding Manga**:
     1. Click "Add Manga"
-    2. Fill in the title and description, choose the series' folder, and set the total chapters
+    2. Fill in the title and description, and choose the series' folder (containing one subfolder per chapter)
     3. Click "Save Manga"
 - **Managing Manga**:
     - Edit: Hover over a manga and click the edit button